aryan13071/Cine-Ai-Recommender/README.md

 # Cine-Ai-Recommender
-Interactive movie recommender using Streamlit, TF-IDF, and OMDb API for poster display.
+Interactive movie recommender using Streamlit, TF-IDF/ CountVectorizer techniques and OMDb API for poster display.